| | | | |

 What to serve with cheese-stuffed borek rolls

 This flaky rich stuffed bread roll is amazing as a tasty appetizer with dip, or any main where you would normally serve bread.
+This easy recipe is delicious served with your favorite salads, a fresh yoghurt dip or a fresh green salad.

 Here are some of my favorite sides, dips, and salads to serve with borek